On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on categories of regular Fr olicher Lie groups

 \section{Preliminaries on categories of regular Fr\"olicher Lie groups}

-In this section we recall briefly the formal setting which allows us to work rigorously with spaces of pseudo-differential operators and exponential mappings.
+In this section we recall briefly the formal setting which allows us to work rigorously with (Lie) groups of pseudodifferential operators.
+No new statements are given here: we follow the expositions appearing in \cite{Ma2013,MR2019,MR2016}.
 We begin with the notion of a diffeological space:

 \begin{Definition} Let $X$ be a set.

 $\bullet$ A \textbf{p-parametrization} of dimension $p$ on $X$ is a map from an open subset $O$ of $\R^{p}$ to $X$.

 $\bullet$ A \textbf{diffeology} on $X$ is a set $\p$ of parametrizations on $X$ such that: